KevinNourian/Coursera/README.md

 ### Courses
 1. What are the top ten course titles with the highest enrollment?
-2. What are the bottom ten course titles with the lowest enrollment?
+2. What are the bottom ten-course titles with the lowest enrollment?

 ### Difficulty Levels
-1. What are the difficulty levels of courses at Coursea?
+1. What are the difficulty levels of courses at Coursera?
-2. What is the enrollment numbers in courses at each difficulty level?
+2. What are the enrollment numbers in courses at each difficulty level?

 ### Certificates
 1. What types of certificates can students earn at Coursera?
 2. What is the total number of each type of certificate offered?

 ### Ratings
-1. What are the top ten highest rated courses at Coursera?
+1. What are the top ten highest-rated courses at Coursera?
-2. What are the bottom ten lowest rated courses?
+2. What are the bottom ten lowest-rated courses?
-3. What are the top ten highest rated educational organizations?
+3. What are the top ten highest-rated educational organizations?
-4. What are the bottom ten lowest rated organizations?
+4. What are the bottom ten lowest-rated organizations?

 ### Correlations
 1. How do student ratings correlate with course enrollment numbers?